 The AUSF shall suspend the SoR protection service for the UE, if the CounterSoR associated with the KAUSF of the UE, is about to wrap around.
 When a fresh KAUSF is generated for the UE, the CounterSoR at the AUSF is reset to 0x00 0x01 as defined above and the AUSF shall resume the SoR protection service for the UE.

 ***** Next change *****

 14.1.3 Nausf_SoRProtection service

+14.1.3.1 General

 The following table illustrates the security related services for SoR that AUSF provides.

 Table 14.1.3-1: NF services for SoR provided by AUSF